bahachammakhi/discord-bot/README.md

 1. Clone repo
 2. Run `npm install`
-3. Add Discord credentials in a `config.json` file
+3. Add Discord credentials in a `config.json` file on token key
 4. Run `node index.js`
 5. Interact with your Discord bot via your web browser